 | 07×25* & 07×26* | Endgame | 54973.4 | W |

 Being that this is the only other series of the “Berman Era” besides DS9 that hasn’t been remastered, it could use the treatment.
 Again, I wouldn’t hold my breath.
-If CBS ever gets to touching up Deep Space Nine and rebroadcasting it (they would undoubtedly see a positive response), then maybe they will look to bringing the whole catalogue up to HD mastering.
+If Paramount Skydance ever gets to touch up these two series and rebroadcast them, they would undoubtedly see a positive response.

 Star Trek: Voyager holds a special place in my heart.
 It was the first Star Trek series I was able to watch in its entirety on broadcast television.
-It was the anchor show for the United Paramount Network (UPN), Paramount studio’s attempt to launch a “fifth” broadcast network.
-As I’ve grown older, I recognize that the show isn’t as strong as it’s sister show, however, it does have some of the best episodes in the franchise that have held up well over the years.
+It was the anchor show for the United Paramount Network (UPN), Paramount Studios’ attempt to launch a “fifth” broadcast network.
+As I’ve grown older, I recognize that the show isn’t as strong as its sister show; however, it does have some of the franchise’s best episodes that have held up well over the years.
 Overall, 67% of the series is worth watching.

 You must be logged in to post a comment.